 Only maintainers can bypass gerrit review.
 This should very rarely be used.

 There are a number of options you can specify when uploading your changes to gerrit (e.g., reviewers, labels).
 The gerrit documentation has more information. https://gerrit-review.googlesource.com/Documentation/user-upload.html

-By default, contributions to gem5 should be made on the develop branch.
-The master branch is maintained as a stable release branch (i.e., it can be pulled to obtain the latest official release of gem5).
-Creation of additional branches is generally discouraged due to their tendency to bloat git repositories with abandoned code.
-However, the creation of new branches is permitted for development of a specific feature or improvement if one or more of the following criteria are met:
+By default, contributions to gem5 should be made on the master branch.
+Branches are generally discouraged due to their tendency to bloat git repositories with abandoned code.
+However, the creation of branches is permitted for development of a specific feature or improvement if one or more of the following criteria are met:

 If a branch is required it can only be created by a project maintainer.
 Therefore, if a gem5 contributor desires a separate branch for their work, they should request one from the maintainer of the component the work relates to (see MAINTAINERS for the list of maintainers and the components they are responsible for).
 The maintainer shall use their discretion to determine whether the creation of a branch is necessary.
 If approved, the maintainer shall create the branch which the contributor may then use.

-Development on a branch within Gerrit functions in exactly the same way as contributing to the develop branch.
-When contributors to a branch are satisfied, they should create a merge commit into the develop branch.
+Development on a branch within Gerrit functions in exactly the same way as contributing to the master branch.
+When contributors to a branch are satisfied, they should create a merge commit into the master branch.
 The maintainer should then be notified that the branch they created can now be deleted.